PinchasHirshnboim/HomeAssignment/README.md

 ## Process flow

-when app starts, the main activity is shown a search box to capture search word, and an empty recycler view. once the search submited, it attempts to bring images from the api usint the key search, and populate them in the tecycler view. evety item in the list is able to show more details about its image.
+when app starts, the main activity is shown a search box to capture search word, and an empty RecyclerView. once the search submited, it attempts to bring images from the api using the key search, and populate them in the RecyclerView. every item in the list is able to show more details about its image.
 ![alt text](https://github.com/PinchasHirshnboim/HomeAssignment/blob/master/flow.jpg)

 ## problems I encountered